 6 Week Ultrasound

-Perhaps you’ve just found out you’re pregnant and are going to have (or have had) an ultrasound.
-You probably have lots of questions about early pregnancy scans.
-A 6 week ultrasound isn’t medically necessary; ultimately it’s your choice to have one or not.
+Just found out you’re pregnant and are having (or had!) an ultrasound?
+You probably have lots of questions about early pregnancy ultrasounds.
+At 6 weeks, an ultrasound isn’t medically necessary; ultimately it’s your choice to have one or not.

 An early ultrasound can be helpful if you’re not sure of the first day of your last period (which is used to calculate your estimated due date).